jncc/topcat/README.md

 * Enable Jasmine support

 ###RavenDB
-RavenDB studio can be accessed in the development environment by browsing too: http://localhost:8888/raven/studio.html
+RavenDB studio can be accessed in development at http://localhost:8888

+To upgrade RavenDB, after updating the NuGet packages you currently need to update the Raven.Studio.Html5.zip file which can be got from the downloadable distribution.
+Hopefully this will be embedded in a forthcoming version, making this extra step unnecessary.

 Deployment
 ----------

-Topcat should run with no special setup on a vanilla Visual Studio installation for local development.
-Here's what you need to do to create a production instance.
+Topcat runs with no special setup in Visual Studio for local development.

+Here's what you need to do to create a production instance:

 ###Windows Authentication
 This is an corporate / intranet application and user account details and authentication rely on